telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 cygnusagent.sinks.kafka-sink.batch_timeout = 10
 ```
 Some important details:
-* `cygnusagent.sinks.kafka-sink.broker_list` : Need the ip and port of your `Kafka` `Brokers`.
+* `cygnusagent.sinks.kafka-sink.broker_list` : Need the ip and port of your Kafka `brokers`.
 See [next section](#section5.1) for more information about kafka.
-* `cygnusagent.sinks.kafka-sink.zookeeper_endpoint`: In this case, we are running `Zookeeper` in `localhost` with port 2181 (`Zookeeper` port).
+* `cygnusagent.sinks.kafka-sink.zookeeper_endpoint`: In this case, we are running Zookeeper in `localhost` with port 2181 (Zookeeper port).
 See [next section](#section5.2) for more information about zookeeper.
-* `cygnusagent.sinks.kafka-sink.data_model`: `Cygnus` parameter.
+* `cygnusagent.sinks.kafka-sink.data_model`: Cygnus parameter.
 Use dm-by-entity for a descriptive storage.

-Running properly all the structure (See [general procedure step-by-step](#section7) for do it properly) and updating some values in our `Entity` you can see how `Cygnus` persist the information.
+Running properly all the structure (See [general procedure step-by-step](#section7) for do it properly) and updating some values in our `Entity` you can see how Cygnus persist the information.

 ####<a name=”section4.2></a>Running
-Run `Cygnus` is possible with a command:
+Cygnus is run through this command:
 ```
 /path/to/flume/folder/bin/flume-ng agent --conf /path/to/flume/folder/conf -f /path/to/flume/folder/conf/kafka_agents/your_agent.conf -n cygnusagent -Dflume.root.logger=INFO,console
 ```
-An own terminal is required for this service.
+An own shell is required for this service.
 Another way is using `nohup` at the start and `&`at the end for running the server in background (Use restricted when brokers are running properly and if you know how `nohup` works)
 ```
 nohup /path/to/flume/folder/bin/flume-ng agent --conf /path/to/flume/folder/conf -f /path/to/flume/folder/conf/kafka_agents/your_agent.conf -n cygnusagent -Dflume.root.logger=INFO,console &
 ```

-Once you have your `Cygnus` running and update some values on `Orion` the notification will be persisted.
+Once you have your Cygnus running and update some values on Orion the notification will be persisted.
 You will see logs like:
 ```
 2016-XX-XX 09:13:57,365 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - com.telefonica.iot.cygnus.sinks.OrionKafkaSink.persistAggregation(OrionKafkaSink.java:264)] [kafka-sink] Persisting data at OrionKafkaSink.
 Topic (Book1_Book), Data ({"headers":[{"fiware-service":"def_serv"},{"fiware-servicePath":"def_servpath"},{"timestamp":1451981636718}],"body":{"attributes":[{"name":"title","type":"text","value":"Game of thrones: A song of ice and fire"},{"name":"pages","type":"integer","value":"985"},{"name":"price","type":"float","value":"23.50"}],"type":"Book","isPattern":"false","id":"Book1"}})
 2016-XX-XX 09:13:57,414 (SinkRunner-PollingRunner-DefaultSinkProcessor) [INFO - com.telefonica.iot.cygnus.sinks.OrionSink.process(OrionSink.java:196)] Finishing transaction (1451981632-289-0000000000)
 ```
 As you can see, the information is persisted in a `topic` "Book1_Book" with `attributes` title, pages and price.
-The values match with the last update that we did in `Orion`.
+The values match with the last update that we did in Orion.

 [Top](#top)

 ##<a name="section5"></a>Kafka
 [Apache Kafka](http://kafka.apache.org/documentation.html#quickstart) is a distributed, partitioned, replicated commit log service.
 It provides the funcionality of a messaging system, but with a unique design.
-The use of `Kafka` for that purpose have two main pieces: `Zookeeper` and `brokers` (or servers, both names are correct). `Kafka` is needed for storage the translated information received from `Cygnus`.
+The use of Kafka for that purpose have two main pieces: Zookeeper and `brokers` (or servers, both names are correct).
+Kafka is needed for storing the context information handled by the combination of Orion and Cygnus.

-`Kafka` manage the information with `topics` distributed in `brokers` (or servers) running into `Zookeeper`.
-The use of `brokers` is an user election, so can have one or more than one.
+Kafka manages the information through `topics` distributed in `brokers` (or servers) running into Zookeeper.
+The number of `brokers` to be used is up to the user.

-An important detail is that `Zookeeper` must be running before `Brokers`.
-Commands for `Brokers` will fail if there isn't a `Zookeeper` running already.
+An important detail is that Zookeeper must be running before `brokers`.
+Commands for `brokers` will fail if there isn't a Zookeeper running already.
 A [general procedure step-by-step](#section7) is described in this document.

 [Top](#top)

 ###<a name="section5.1"></a>Zookeeper
 ####<a name=”section5.1.1></a>Configuration
-`ZooKeeper` is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
-The connections to `Zookeeper` use the port 2181 and provides the link between itself and brokers.
-Using the API we can create and ask for information about topics, produce some messages and consume, but the most of the actions are done automatically by `Cygnus`.
+Zookeeper is a centralized service for maintaining configuration information, naming, providing distributed synchronization, and providing group services.
+The connections to Zookeeper use the port 2181 and provides the link between itself and brokers.
+Using the API we can create and ask for information about topics, produce some messages and consume, but the most of the actions are done automatically by Cygnus.
 The only action required for this architecture is to consume, that will carry out Sinfonier.

-`Zookeeper`is configured through the following parameters:
+Zookeeper is configured through the following parameters:

 | Parameter | Mandatory | Value | Comments |
 |---|---|---|---|